appblocks-hub/docs/docs/quickstart/hello world.md

 ```
 This will create a package from scratch

-You can select whether your package is public/private and also you can select deafult project or predefined Todo Package App.
+You can select whether your package is public/private and also you can select default project or predefined Todo Package App.
 [See more](/docs/quickstart/start-from-template/create%20your%20first%20block)

 **Creating A Block**
 ```